Joseph Hubert Priestley: Early life

 Priestley was born on 5 October 1883 at Abbey House school, Tewkesbury, Gloucestershire, and baptised at the Methodist chapel in Tewkesbury on 6 November 1883.
 He was the eldest child of eight children of Joseph Edward Priestlay, then head teacher of the school, and Henrietta, née Rice.
 His mother was the second surviving daughter of Richard Rice of Tewkesbury.
 They had met at the Methodist chapel, and had married on 22 December 1881 at Tettenhall parish church, now in the city of Wolverhampton.
 The Priestley family name was spelt originally as "Priestlay".
 However, in the early 1900s, the name changes to "Priestley" and both spellings appear on family graves in Tewkesbury Cemetery.

 In 1875, Priestley's father graduated from the University of London with a second class Bachelor of Arts degree in animal physiology.
 He was appointed head teacher of Abbey House school following the death of his father, Joseph Priestley, on 13 November 1876, and remained as head until his retirement in 1917.
 He moved to Bristol and joined the staff of Grace, Darbyshire, and Todd, a local firm of accountants.
 He died on 9 December 1921, aged 67, at a nursing home in Clifton, and was interred in Canford Cemetery, Westbury-on-Trym, near Bristol.
 Henrietta died on 24 September 1929, aged 76, at Bishopston, Bristol.

-Priestley's brothers, Stanley and Donald, died on active service during World War I. Stanley left Tewkesbury in 1912 to follow Priestley to the University of Leeds where he became a member of the Officers' Training Corps.
+Priestley's brothers, Stanley and Donald, died on active service during World War I. Stanley left Tewkesbury in 1912 to follow Priestley to the University of Leeds where he became a member of the University Officers' Training Corps.
 Donald was a commercial traveller working for their mother's family firm, William Rice and Company, corn millers and seed merchants at Tewkesbury.
 His brother, Raymond, was a geologist in Robert Falcon Scott's ill-fated Terra Nova Expedition to the Antarctic from 1910 to 1913.

 Priestley's sisters were Edith, Doris, Joyce, and Olive.
 Edith married Charles Seymour "Silas" Wright and Doris married Thomas Griffith "Grif" Taylor, both of whom were members of Scott's expedition.
 Doris first met Taylor in July 1913, and at that time, was acting as Priestley's secretary.
 Joyce married Herbert William Merrell, who served with the Gloucester Regiment in World War I, and in later life, was an accountant on the staff of the University of Leeds.

 The family were Methodists, and on Sundays, Priestley was required to attend two religious services and Sunday school.
 They were also passionate cricket players.
 Stanley was regarded as a good bowler and Donald played for Gloucestershire from 1909 to 1910.
 Priestley himself would later play for the University College, Bristol, and captain the staff team at the University of Leeds.